khueue/prolongo/README.md

 ## Dependencies

  * SWI-Prolog (tested on Mac OS X using SWI 6.0.2)
-    * Autoloading must be turned on (default).
- * ANSI C compiler (modify Makefile if not GCC) (tested on Mac OS X using GCC and Clang)
  * MongoDB (tested on Mac OS X using MongoDB 2.2.0)

-## License

-Licensed under the MIT license which can be found in the file `LICENSE` in the project root.

 ## Coding Guidelines